The Best Credit Cards for Seniors in 2025

 - Highlights: No annual fee

-If you’re an AARP member and have medical expenses, you may want to consider the Barclays AARP Essential Rewards Mastercard.
-Designed exclusively for older adults, this credit card delivers 2 percent cash back on eligible medical expenses, including your out-of-pocket Medicare or Medicaid expenses.
-Since retirement medical expenses are unpredictable, getting that extra 2 percent back is a nice perk.1 Plus, you’ll get 3 percent back on gas and drugstore purchases and 1 percent back on everything else.
-To top it off, this card has no annual fee.
+If you’re an AARP member and have medical expenses, consider the Barclays AARP Essential Rewards Mastercard.
+Designed exclusively for older adults, this card delivers 2 percent cash back on eligible medical expenses, including your out-of-pocket Medicare or Medicaid expenses.
+Since retirement medical expenses are unpredictable, getting that extra 2 percent back is a nice perk.
+Plus, you’ll get 3 percent back on gas and drugstore purchases and 1 percent back on everything else.
+These cash-back deals aren’t as good as what you get with the American Express Blue Cash Preferred Card, but they’ll still put money back in your wallet.

 You can redeem rewards for cash back, AARP membership, or other rewards on Barclays’ website.
-You can even use rewards to gift an AARP membership to a friend or loved one.
-Just remember, you must have an AARP membership to apply for this card.
+You can even use rewards to gift an AARP membership to a friend.
+Just remember, you must have an AARP membership to apply for this card, and that membership will cost between $1 and $2 per month.
+So, while this card doesn’t have an annual fee, it’s not completely free.

 Pros & Cons:Pros About Barclays AARP Essential Rewards Mastercard